praveensirvi1212/DevSecOps-project/README.md

 1. Hashicorp Vault
 1. Slack

+## Want to create this Project by your own  then *Follow these  project steps*

 ### Stage-01 : Install JDK and Create a Java Springboot application
 Push all the web application page code file into github